Learning Novel Objects Continually Through Curiosity: Conclusion

 \section{Conclusion}

-This paper presents and evaluates a method for a novel problem: curiosity-driven online learning of objects.
+This paper presents and evaluates a method for a novel problem: curiosity-driven continual learning of objects.
 Our paper demonstrates that curiosity-driven learning is highly efficient and helps the model learn the most uncertain object classes in earlier increments.
-Our experimental results demonstrate that our approach leads to better performance than random sampling and softmax-based uncertainty sampling for online learning of objects.
+We show that the cluster representations generated by our continual learning approach can be used to find curiosity scores for unseen objects.
+Finally, our experimental results demonstrate that our approach leads to better performance than random sampling and softmax-based uncertainty sampling for online learning of objects.
+In our future work, we hope to develop better metrics for assigning curiosity-scores to novel objects using the clusters of the previous classes.
+We hope to apply our approach on a real robot wandering in an unconstrained environment for learning objects by asking questions from humans.

-The work presented here makes only a few assumptions.
-We currently assume that correct labels are provided by an oracle rather than a human assistant.
-Incorrect information would certainly negatively impact the performance of our approach.

-Nevertheless, we believe that this paper makes several important contributions.
-First, curiosity-driven learning is necessary for a robot to ask for the most uncertain labels when human assistance is limited.
-Second, learning objects from streaming data can allow robots to dynamically learn task or situation specific objects, allowing for more general robotics applications.
-Third, we provide quantitative technical evaluations of curiosity-driven online learning on a benchmark dataset.
-Similar future systems can evaluate the quality of their proposed methods against the work presented here.
-Our future work will focus on applying our approach on a real robot that wanders around in unconstrained environments and learns objects by asking questions from a human partner.